Registered nurse jobs in Newcastle

 Choose from 100's of roles that suit your needs, values and requirements.

-Registered Nurse Jobs in Newcastle FAQs
+Registered nurse jobs in Newcastle FAQs

 Registered nurses in the aged care industry are responsible for providing high quality care to residents on a physical, emotional and holistic level.
 To enter into the sector, the first clinical step is an Assistant in nursing/personal care worker, and through upskilling you can step into the role of a registered nurse.
+Day to day tasks include:

 • Monitoring vital signs